StartupsPoleEmploi/labonneboite/labonneboite/common/maps/README.md

 - Define one tasks per travel mode and per duration.
 This is sent to Huey which runs them in parallel.
 - Each task checks whether it's needed to call the API and store new data or not.

 Retrieving durations is not done using asynchronous tasks.
-(TODO: check with Régis)

 :information_source: By default, asynchronous tasks are enabled with a Redis backend.
 To turn this off and trash tasks, change this in settings: